-The realistic image for the B&B task, shown in Figure 3a, was created by digitizing a picture taken of a model constructed for this purpose.
+The realistic image for the B&B task, shown in Figure 3.3a, was created by digitizing a picture taken of a model constructed for this purpose.
 The model was constructed using a transparent glass container and a toy boat.
 A picture of this model was taken with a digital camera and imported into Macromedia Director.
 Micromedia MacroModel was used to construct the bolt.
-For the abstract image, Figure 3b, a square represented the container, a trapezoid represented the boat, and a rectangle represented the bolt.
+For the abstract image, Figure 3.3b, a square represented the container, a trapezoid represented the boat, and a rectangle represented the bolt.

 Transitions were either gradual or abrupt.
 Gradual transitions were implemented by making smooth transitions between consecutive frames and by providing transition effects between displayed alternatives.
 The dissolve (bits fast) effect initiated the fade-out of an image superimposed on the fade-in of the next image.
 In the gradual transition treatment level for the HomeD task, icons representing the alternative places to rent appeared one at a time; in the abrupt level, no transition effects were used with responses appearing all at once.
 For the B&B task, gradual transition was implemented by depicting small changes in the positioning of the boat, bolt, and water on consecutive images.
 In the abrupt transition, again, no transition effects were used, resulting in what appeared to be instantaneous changes between scenes.
-For example, in the B&B task, abrupt transition showed the bolt suspended out of the water; the next frame showed the bolt right above the water; and in the next frame the bolt was shown at the bottom of the bucket.
+For example, in the B&B task, abrupt transition showed the bolt suspended out of the water; the next frame showed the bolt right above the water; and in the next frame, the bolt was shown at the bottom of the bucket.

 Navigation interactivity was implemented as either parallel or sequential.
-These were designed based on those recommended by Ahlberg and Shneiderman, (1994) and are shown in the interactivity windows of the displays in Figures 2a through 3b.
-Implementation of parallel navigation interactivity is shown in the interactivity windows in Figures 2a and 3b.
-Implementation of sequential navigation interactivity is shown in the interactivity windows in Figures 2b and 3a.
+These were designed based on those recommended by Ahlberg and Shneiderman (1994)

+Figure 3.2b.
+Example of HomeD Task, Abstract Image, and Sequential Navigation Interactivity Treatment and are shown in the interactivity windows of the displays in Figures 3.2a through 3.3b.
+Implementation of parallel navigation interactivity is shown in the interactivity windows in Figures 3.2a and 3.3b.
+Implementation of sequential navigation interactivity is shown in the interactivity windows in Figures 3.2b and 3.3a.

 As shown, parallel navigation interactivity provided the user with control over the order in which the images in each series were presented.
 Buttons were used to run any segment of the animation in any order.
-For example, parallel navigation interactivity in the HomeD task (Figure 2a) allowed the user to choose the attribute and observe the alternatives or to choose the alternative and observe the attributes.
+For example, parallel navigation interactivity in the HomeD task (Figure 3.2a) allowed the user to choose the attribute and observe the alternatives or to choose the alternative and observe the attributes.
 Clicking on any button in the interactivity window at any time, the system would respond by showing the alternatives for the attribute or vice versa as directed by the user.

-Sequential navigation interactivity, shown in Figures 2b and 3a, provided the user with buttons to navigate through the animation only in predefined sequences.
+Sequential navigation interactivity, shown in Figures 3.2b and 3.3a, provided the user with buttons to navigate through the animation only in predefined sequences.
 The buttons were those normally found in any sequential navigation device: play forward, step forward, stop, step backward, and play backward.
 The user clicked on any one of these buttons at any time, playing the animation, stepping through the images either forward or backward, or stopping on one image.